rajarammallya/melange/doc/source/apidoc.rst

             {"network": {"id": "public_net1", "tenant_id": "RAX"}, "mac_address": null},
             {"network": {"id": "public_net2", "tenant_id": "RAX"}, "mac_address": null},
          ]
        }
     }

 'tenant_id' : The 'lessee' tenant for whom the interface is being created.

-'network' : all network and ip related details Eg:  'network': { 'id': "net1", 'addresses': ['10.0.0.2'], 'tenant': 'the_network_tenant'}
+'network' : all network and ip related details.

-'mac_address' : Optional, can be provided if Melange is not in charge of generating mac addresses
+'mac_address' : Optional, can be provided if Melange is not in charge of generating mac addresses.

 **Response Codes:**